aaronyhsoh/3d-image/README.md

 # Graphics-rendering
-School assignment during my exchange programme at the Victoria University of Wellington

 Upload the txt files given in the folder "data" to render the image.
 Use arrow keys to rotate the image and WASD keys to move it.